 The Campus ID Card is the property of Harrisburg University of Science and Technology and all policies and procedures must be observed to retain the privilege of use.
-The card is not transferable and is only to be used by faculty, staff, a currently-registered student, and other authorized persons.
+The card is not transferable and is only to be used by faculty, staff, a currently-registered student, and other authorized persons and only to whom it is issued.

-The Campus ID Card must be surrendered to the University upon deactivation.
+The Campus ID Card must be surrendered to the University upon deactivation or upon demand.
 A fee may be assessed for any Campus ID Card that is not returned at the end of the expected period of use.